 Measure to Be Named “Nikhil’s Law” After 11-Year-Old Killed by Driver Who Ran Stop Sign

-Legislation Assembly Democrats John McKeon, Charles Mainor, Mila Jasey, Benjie Wimberly and Shavonda Sumter sponsored to emphasize to new drivers the importance of following the state’s motor vehicle traffic laws was advanced Thursday by an Assembly panel.
+(TRENTON) – Legislation sponsored by Assembly Democrats John McKeon, Charles Mainor, Mila Jasey, Benjie Wimberly and Shavonda Sumter to emphasize to new drivers the importance of following the state’s motor vehicle traffic laws received final legislative approval Monday and now heads to the governor’s desk.

 The bill (A-1781) would require the Motor Vehicle Commission (MVC) to expand the driver’s license examination to include a question asking applicants whether they are aware of the dangers of failing to follow the state’s motor vehicle traffic laws and whether know that they have the option to take the “STOP for Nikhil” safety pledge.